-Often there aren’t pick-up windows until the next day, so you have to plan a little ahead – I frequently place an order Friday night and then pick up early on Saturday morning.
+Often there isn’t same day pickup, since there aren’t available pick-up windows until the next day, so you have to plan a little ahead – I frequently place an order Friday night and then pick up early on Saturday morning.

 And the minimum order is $35, so it doesn’t work if you just need a gallon of milk and some dish soap.

 Plus there is a learning curve for figuring out how something is per pound.
 For instance, I never weigh my bananas – I just grab an appropriate-looking amount and go.
-The first time I ordered bananas from Walmart, I ordered a pound and. . . that was two bananas.
+The first time I ordered bananas from Walmart grocery pickup, I ordered a pound and. . . that was two bananas.

-And I’m a pretty religious reusuable bag user, so it bothers me to have so many plastic bags (and to have to remember to return them to a recycling station).
+And I’m a pretty religious reusable bag user, so it bothers me to have so many plastic bags (and to have to remember to return them to a recycling station).

 I don’t exclusively use it, since sometimes I really need groceries NOW or sometimes I want to go to Winco and stock up on the plain yogurt they sell, which I prefer to any of the brands Walmart carries, or get a bunch of oats or chocolate chips or nuts from the bulk section or the insanely good sourdough bread that Winco sells.